 1. ARC/SMAW Welding

-One of the most common types of welding, arc welding is also known as Shielded Metal Arc Welding.
-It is a form of welding wherein the electrode is a stick through which electric current passes.
-When this charged stick is applied to the area to be welded, it creates a high-temperature arc between the stick and metal surface, thereby creating the weld.
+One of the most common types of welding, arc welding, is also known as Shielded Metal Arc Welding.
+In this form of welding, the electrode is a stick through which electric current passes.

-The electrode eventually melts into the metal creating a flux, which shields the weld from contamination and oxidation.
-As is evident, this is a majorly manual process but is easy to master.
-It is also inaccurate, as it can create spatters, requiring polishing or cleaning up once the weld is completed.
+As is evident, this is a manual process, but it is easy to master.
+It is also inaccurate, as it can create spatters that require polishing or cleaning up once the weld is completed.

 Despite being a manual process, it is quite easy to maneuver and can be performed outside in harsh weather conditions.
 Hence, it is used in construction to fabricate steel and industrial-grade iron.